-BiographyAdam Finkelstein is currently an Educational Developer at Teaching and Learning Services at McGill University where he develops educational university-wide initiatives to improve teaching and learning.
+Adam Finkelstein is currently Associate Director, Learning Environments (Physical and Digital) at Teaching and Learning Services at McGill University.
+He develops university-wide initiatives to improve teaching and learning environments.
 In his tenure at McGill, he has managed a team of instructional designers and multimedia programmers.
 He has developed many different types of award winning technology-enhanced teaching and learning projects for McGill including multimedia CD-ROMs, learning objects, simulations, and other on-line environments - including multiple previous implementations of McGill's learning management systems.
-His area of research interest includes the interrelationship of teaching and learning in physical (classroom, teaching and simulation labs) and virtual (online learning) environments.
+His area of research interest includes the interrelationship of teaching and learning in physical (classroom, teaching and simulation labs) and digital (online learning) environments.
 He has also been very much involved in the implementation of technology in education and instructional/learning design for on-line and face-to-face learning.
 Over the last few years he has been focused on designing innovative physical and virtual learning spaces.
 He is currently the Chair of two groups responsible for the selection, design and renovation of classrooms and teaching labs at McGill, including numerous new Active Learning Classrooms and Labs.
 He is also Team Lead for the design and delivery of McGill's first four Massive Open Online Courses (MOOCs).
 He is currently Co-Lead of the Learning Spaces Design Constituent Group for EDUCAUSE and is a member of core team for the development of the Learning Spaces Rating System (LSRS).